STURGIS FELLOWSHIPS

 Applying

-All Fellowship applicants must apply through the University of Arkansas Honors College.
-Candidates for the Sturgis will be chosen from the larger fellowship applicant pool.
-All students who meet the GPA and testing requirements for a fellowship will be notified through their New Student Center.
-More information about being considered for fellowships can be found at the Honors College Fellowship Application Checklist.
-Applications must be received no later than February 1st, but for the strongest chance at consideration, applicants should submit their scholarship application by the priority scholarship deadline.
+All Sturgis Fellowship applicants will apply through the University of Arkansas Honors College.
+Sturgis finalists are selected from the larger applicant pool.
+All students who meet the GPA and testing requirements for a Fellowship will receive notification through their New Student Center.
+More information about being considered for Fellowships is available at the Honors College Fellowship Application Checklist.
+Applications must be received no later than February 1st, but we encourage applicants to submit applications in advance of the priority scholarship deadline.
+Finalists for the Sturgis Fellowship will be invited to interview during Fellowship Weekend.

 Notification

-Finalists will be notified by end of March if they received the Sturgis Fellowship.
+Finalists will be notified at the end of March if they received the Sturgis Fellowship.

 Amount Available